 The energetic animated series helps children learn key reading skills, including alphabet, rhyming, and spelling.
 Your child’s literacy, social skills, and problem-solving skills will improve.
 Super Why!
 Is one of the most beneficial shows because of its reliance on teaching through books.

-Educational Shows for Elementary Schoolers (Age 4 to 8)
+Educational Shows for Kids in Elementary (Age 4 to 8)

 As your child begins going to school, shows that compliment what they learn in the classroom are preferred.
 They are smarter now and will have loads of questions that they want answers to.
 Shows packed with information will keep their minds working.